 Caryl Cohen worked for the NYC Department of Education for thirty-three years as a middle school English teacher and as an administrator in the Division of Human Resources.
 During her 25-year tenure in HR, she served as the director of elementary and middle school staffing; special assistant to the chief executive for instruction; and from 1993 until her retirement in October 2004, as the deputy executive director for teacher recruitment, certification, licensing and salary.
 She was the DOE’s liaison to the NYS Education's Department, Office of Teaching Initiatives dealing with certification policies, regulations, and implementation of the teacher quality criteria (HQT) of the No Child Left Behind federal law.
 She has continued to serve as the liaison to the SED on certification issues on behalf of the NYC Charter Sector.
 Ms. Cohen received her bachelor's degree in education from Cortland State University, and a master’s degree in education and an advanced certificate in supervision and administration from Brooklyn College.

-Dixon is responsible for incubating and building a new program initiative at the Charter Center.
-His goal is to build an organization that promotes and supports special education in the city’s charter schools.
-Dixon comes from Achievement First, where he worked as the Regional Director of Special Services.
-At Achievement First, he incorporated a more inclusive approach to supporting students with disabilities in schools, cultivated relationships with local District staff, and developed and implemented the systems necessary to support special education in a network of schools.
-Prior to Achievement First, Dixon taught in the NYC DOE as a special education kindergarten and fifth grade teacher.
-Dixon is a graduate of the University of Texas at Austin, holds an M.S. in Early Childhood and Special Education from Lehman College, and an Ed.M. in Educational Change: Special Education from Bank Street College of Education.
+Dixon is responsible for building the newest school support initiatives at the Charter Center, teams that promote and support inclusive special education and ELL programs in New York City charter schools.
+He launched the Charter Center’s Special Education Collaborative in 2011; as Executive Director he grew membership to include over 85% of NYC’s charter sector.
+Prior to that, Dixon worked as the Regional Director of Special Services at the Achievement First (AF) charter network.
+At AF, he incorporated a more inclusive approach to supporting students with disabilities and language needs in schools, cultivated relationships with local district staff, and developed and implemented the planning and systems necessary to support special services in a network of schools.
+Before working in the charter sector, Dixon taught in the NYC DOE as a special education kindergarten and fifth grade teacher.
+He is a graduate of the University of Texas at Austin, holds an M.S. in Early Childhood and Special Education from Lehman College, and an Ed.M. in Educational Change: Special Education from Bank Street College of Education.

 A native New Yorker, David is responsible for a variety of projects related to school operations, outreach, and teacher certification.
 Before joining the Charter Center, David worked on the development of educational programs for at-risk youth.
 David has also been involved in learning science, educational policy research and program evaluation with the aim of improving teaching and learning in our nation’s school system.
 He holds a B.S. and M.S. in Developmental Psychology from the University of Pittsburgh.